dotnet/docs-maui/docs/fundamentals/localization.md

 ### Windows

-To support multiple languages in a .NET MAUI app on Windows you must declare each supported language in the *Platforms\Windows\Package.appxmanifest* file of your .NET MAUI app project:
+To support multiple languages in a .NET MAUI app on Windows, you must declare each supported language in the *Platforms\Windows\Package.appxmanifest* file of your .NET MAUI app project:

 1. Open the *Package.appxmanifest* file in a text editor and locate the following section: